wingkitlee0/swiftsim/examples/KeplerianRing/README.md

 in the root directory of the project.
 We suggest leaving all other code options as their defaults.

+Please also consider using:

+    ./configure --with-ext-potential=point-mass-softened

+if you are running with the initial conditions generated with the script and using a nonzero softening.

 Initial Conditions Generation
 -----------------------------